jerryaoverton/fedex-api-hackathon-2020/README.md

 ## Overview
 FedEx unveiled the [SameDay Bot](https://www.youtube.com/results?search_query=fedex+sameday+bot)-- an autonomous vehicle for last-mile delivery.
 Using the [FedEx APIs](https://www.fedex.com/en-ca/resources-tools/api.html), we can transform the bots into a new way to fund small businesses.
 The [FedEx APIs](https://www.fedex.com/en-ca/resources-tools/api.html) allow the bots to make deliveries and accept FedEx tokens.
 The tokens fund startups.
 The startups are an engine for growth.
 This is the idea behind FedEx economy.

 The [FedEx APIs](https://www.fedex.com/en-ca/resources-tools/api.html) can do more than support apps.
 It can support a token economy where startups thrive.
-And the resulting block chain data could make the FedEx APIs even more valuable.
+And the resulting block chain data could make the [FedEx APIs](https://www.fedex.com/en-ca/resources-tools/api.html) even more valuable.

 ## The Demo
-The FedEx economy runs on FX tokens and is powered by a smart contract running on the block chain.
-Start by registering with the smart contract.
-You'll need FX tokens.
-You can buy them on the token exchange, you can earn them in the market, or they can be granted to you by FedEx (or anyone else with tokens.)

-Let's start a business.
-Register in the marketplace.
-Create a profile and launch your startup.

-Let's buy something.
-Shop for products and services, place an order, and make a payment.

-You can buy tokens on the exchange.
-You can sell your tokens on the exchange.
-Or, using your wallet, you can give your tokens away.
+This video provides a demo of the [FedEx economy](https://fedex-economy-market.herokuapp.com/) functionionality.
+It covers how to:
+1. Registering with the smart contract.
+1. Buying, earning and exchanging FeX tokens
+1. Launching business
+1. Shopping for products and services (including [FedEx SameDay bots](https://www.youtube.com/results?search_query=fedex+sameday+bot) drone deliveries)

 ## The Design